 Forget minimalistic whites and greys – bold, brave colours are back in full force.
 Mix rich tones in contrasting hues to achieve an interiors scheme that makes a real statement.

 This open-plan living space benefits from the pop of colour provided by the moss-green sofas.

 Antony and Teresa Ralph’s colourful use of upholstery adds depth and warmth to the contemporary living area.

-A simple, yet clever technique that they incorporate throughout the home.
+A simple, yet clever technique that they use throughout the home.

 Bright paint and oak frame accents

 This kitchen uses a bold hue to create a focal point in the room.

 David and Jennifer Spillane’s bright pink wall works wonderfully in tandem with the curved edges of their kitchen units.

 This creates a contemporary statement beside the oak frame.